 I don’t envy cops.
-They’re in a line of work that I can so easily imagine isn’t enjoyable for them.
+They’re in a line of work I can so easily imagine isn’t enjoyable for them.
 There’s the physical risk involved.
 Their lives are at risk.
 There’s the social stigma.
 Regular citizens avoid them even if those citizens have nothing to hide and nothing to be afraid of.
 And there’s all that paperwork to do, too.

 Anyone can make mistakes.
 Many people have called me weird over the years.
 Maybe those people ought to be grateful that I never called them rude.

 I can look out of place now and then.
 I admit that.
 I can understand why cops have sometimes suspected me of being up to no good.
 Except the following incidents can sound comical.

 Here’s what I’ve learned from 4 times I got pulled over by the cops…

 Incident #1: Pulled Over for Having High Beams On

 December, 2001.
 Night time.
 It had been dark for several hours.
 My mom and I were out for a drive with our cat Sparky to look at the Christmas lights in the area.
 I was driving slowly, so admittedly, there was no need to have the high beams on.

 My mistake.
 A vehicle was driving toward us, going in the opposite direction.
 I didn’t turn off the high beams soon enough — another mistake.
 I turned the high beams off, but it was already too late.
 That vehicle passed us, turned around, and revealed itself to be a cop car.
 Flashing lights.
 Pull over.